aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - Management or root AWS Organization account (the AWS Accelerator cannot be deployed in an AWS sub-account)
   - No additional AWS accounts need to be pre-created before Accelerator installation
 - Limit increase to support a minimum of 6 new sub-accounts plus any additional workload accounts
-- Valid configuration file, updated to reflect your requirements (see below)
+- Valid Accelerator configuration file, updated to reflect your requirements (see below)
 - Determine your primary or Accelerator `control` or `home` region, this is the AWS region in which you will most often operate
 - Decide if you are doing an AWS Control Tower based or a Standalone installation
-  - AWS generally recommends customers install on top of AWS Control Tower, unless customers have requirements not met by Control Tower
+  - AWS generally recommends customers install on top of AWS Control Tower, unless customers have specific requirements not met by Control Tower
   - Government of Canada customers are required to do a Standalone installation at this time
   - While an upgrade path is planned, at this time no upgrade path exists from a Standalone installation to a Control Tower based installation
 - The Accelerator _can_ be installed into existing AWS Organizations - see caveats and notes in [section 4](#4-existing-organizations--accounts) below